What Is Teething?

 You may have heard that amber teething necklaces release a pain reliever when heated.
 That’s not proven, and doctors say using one is not a good idea.

 Medicine that you rub on your baby’s gums to stop the pain of teething may not help.
-It quickly washes away in the mouth.
+It quickly washes away in the mouth and may numb the back of their throat and make it hard for them to swallow.

 Stay away from over-the-counter teething gels and liquids that have the ingredient benzocaine.
 The FDA says this ingredient shouldn’t be given to children under 2.
 It can cause rare but serious side effects.

-A small dose of a children’s pain reliever, such as acetaminophen or ibuprofen, may help your baby.
-But ask your doctor before giving her any medication, and use it exactly as the doctor says.
+A small dose of a children’s pain reliever, such as acetaminophen, may help your baby.
+Don’t use ibuprofen for an infant under 6 months old, and ask your doctor before giving your baby any medication.
+Use it exactly as the doctor says.

 Teething can be rough for you and your baby at first.
 But it’ll get easier as you both learn how to soothe each new tooth that pops out.